How To Invest in S&P 500 Stocks

 Opening an Investment Account

-After you’ve made your choice to invest in an S&P index fund or an ETF and picked the best way to access these funds, it’s time to open an investment account.
+After you’ve decided to invest in an S&P index fund or an ETF and picked the best way to access these funds, it’s time to open an investment account.

 Once again, there are several options: The most popular solutions include standard brokerage accounts (also called non-retirement or taxable brokerage accounts) and retirement accounts such as traditional IRAs, Roth IRAs, and 401(k)s.

 Once you’ve opened a suitable investment account, it’s time to narrow down which S&P 500 index fund to buy into.
-To make sure that you go for the most affordable option, remember to look at the different funds’ expense ratios (the percentage of your assets you’ll have to pay in fees on an annual basis).
+To make sure that you go for the most affordable option, remember to look at the different funds’ expense ratios (the percentage of your assets you’ll have to pay in fees annually).

 Comparing fees is crucial, as the returns on these funds should be more-or-less the same, considering that they all track the same index.
 Put simply, the lower the expense ratio, the more of that return you’ll get to keep.